crispy-pepper/WRO_2024/README.md

 ## Our Approach
 ### Open Challenge
+The open challenge is where the car must complete three full laps around the field.
+The size of each side of the field is determined by random chance of either 100 cm or 60 cm.
+The direction in which the car drives is also randomized. <br>
+Our approach to this challenge was to detect the walls, turn when one wall disappears, and count the number of turns to know when to end. <br><br>

 ### Obstacle Challenge

 ## Engineering materials
+### Car Base
 * Carisma 80468 GT24RS 1/24 4WD On-Road Brushless RTR Retro Rally Car as the structure, and steering system of the car
 * Komodo Motor
 * Hitec HS-5055MG Servo